Lymphangioleiomyomatosis: Positron emission tomography

-LAM and AML lesions do not typically exhibit increased uptake of 18F-fluorodeoxyglucose on positron emission tomography (PET) scanning.
+LAM and angiomyolipomas (AML) lesions do not typically exhibit increased uptake of 18F-fluorodeoxyglucose on positron emission tomography (PET) scanning.
 Other neoplasms (or sources of inflammation) should therefore be considered in known or suspected LAM cases in which FDG-PET results are positive.

 Abdominal imaging

 Abnormalities on abdominal imaging, such as renal AML and enlarged lymphatic structures, are also common in LAM.
 Fat density within a renal mass is pathognomonic of AMLs.
 AMLs are more prevalent and more frequently bilateral and large in patients with TSC-LAM than in patients with S-LAM.
 AML size correlates with the prevalence of pulmonary cysts in patients with TSC.
 One study CT imaged 256 patients with S-LAM and 67 with TSC-LAM.
 Renal AMLs were present in 32% of patients with S-LAM and 93% of patients with TSC-LAM.
 Hepatic AMLs were present in 2% of patients with S-LAM and 33% of patients with TSC-LAM.
 Ascites was uncommon, seen in fewer than 10% of patients with LAM.
 Abdominal lymphangiomatosis, often containing both cystic and solid components, were seen in 29% of patients with S-LAM and 9% of patients with TSC-LAM.